What makes startups succeed?

 example.
 Build features that encourage users to share and incentivize them to spread the

-word. - Recurring Revenues
+- Recurring Revenues

 Subscriptions and recurring revenue models provide predictable income, better customer